-Note that setting NodeLevels can make a continuous node behave like a discrete one and vise versa.
+Note that setting NodeLevels can make a continuous node behave like a discrete one and vice versa.
 For continuous nodes, the levels are cut points for getting a discrete state from the node.
-For a discrete node, the levels are real value representing the midpoint of the node.
+For a discrete node, the levels are real values representing the midpoint of the states.

-TRUE or FALSE depedning on whether a node is discrete or continuous.
+TRUE or FALSE depending on whether a node is discrete or continuous.